instrumentisto/rust-incubator/orientation.md

 ### Soft and Hard Deadlines

-In this bootcamp, we implement two types of deadlines: soft deadlines and hard deadlines.
+In this boot camp, we implement two types of deadlines: soft deadlines and hard deadlines.

 1. **Soft Deadlines**: These are flexible deadlines designed to help keep you on track.
 Every soft deadline is set for **Thursday** at midnight.
 We tolerate up to two instances of not meeting a soft deadline.
 However, if you fail to meet a soft deadline for a third time, this will lead to expulsion.
 2. **Hard Deadlines**: These are strict deadlines that must be adhered to.
 Each hard deadline is set for **Sunday** at midnight.
 Failing to meet a hard deadline will result in immediate expulsion.

 Each chapter of our program has its own deadline.
 Please note that some chapters may take more than one week to complete.
 We use a week as our standard unit of measurement.

-We encourage you to meet all deadlines to maximize your learning experience and successfully complete the bootcamp.
+We encourage you to meet all deadlines to maximize your learning experience and successfully complete the boot camp.

 > 💡 Advice: Tasks 4.4 and 6 are non-trivial and will easily take a week of work.
 Make sure you reserve more than a few days for these tasks.

 ### Calendar

 The calendar is your ally.
-Utilize it and allocate at least 20 hours per week to immerse yourself in the program and adhere to the deadlines.
-Remember to check the calendar at least once a week.
+Utilize it and allocate at least **20 hours per week** to immerse yourself in the program and adhere to the deadlines.
+Remember to **check the calendar** at least once a week.
 All meetings and deadlines are marked there.
 Please note that all deadlines fall on Thursdays.
 Do not miss the hard deadlines - they are crucial to your progression in the program.

 ### Honor code